Zoom Guides for your Class

 - Zoom allows for up to 300 people to join in a meeting at a time, using a computer, webcam, mobile device or phone.
 It will have the largest draw on bandwidth and requires a stable internet connection.

-- Participants (students and faculty) can hold discussion, share content, use text based chat, share files, and break into working groups.
+- Participants (students and faculty) can hold a discussion, share content, use text-based chat, share files, and break into working groups.

 - Participants can turn off their webcams (to lower pull on bandwidth).